 NOTE 1: In this section, "relevant body" means a body as assigned in Chapters 6.2 and 6.8.

 NOTE 2: In this section, “manufacturer” means the enterprise who is responsible to the competent authority for all aspects of the conformity assessment and for ensuring the conformity of construction whose name and mark appear in the approvals and on the markings.
-It is not essential that the enterprise is directly involved in all stages of the construction of tanks, elements of battery-wagons/battery-vehicles, MEGCs, or pressure receptacles, or structural or service equipment which is subject of the conformity assessment.
+It is not essential that the enterprise is directly involved in all stages of the construction of the product (see 1.8.7.1.5) which is subject of the conformity assessment.

 1.8.7.1 General provisions